alexjames/architecturediaries/security/core/authentication.md

 Unlike sessions, tokens contain sufficient information to authenticate a user and eliminate the need for the server to store the user’s authentication information.
 This allows a token to be passed to a different web server (or web application) without needing re-authentication.
 The tokens can store information about the user and session.
 They usually contain an expiry time and a web server will not accept any token that has passed this time.

-JWT (JSON Web Token) are a popular format for cryptographic tokens.
+JWT (JSON Web Token) is a popular format for cryptographic tokens.

 ### Comparing Sessions and Tokens
 The network round-trip time to pull session information from a database for session-based auth is likely more expensive than the time it takes for HMAC signature verification used in token-based auth.
-With the latter, token generation can be decoupled from token verification, allowing the use a separate servers for each.
+With the latter, token generation can be decoupled from token verification, allowing the use of separate servers for each.
 With the use of `sessionID`s, this isn’t as easy to do.

 Session based auth is commonly done with cookies, making it more targeted towards web browsers.
 Applications outside the browser, mobile applications and IOT devices work better with tokens since they can more easily attach them to HTTP request headers and don’t have to implement cookie management.
 Some webapps may combine both session and token based authentication.